ArshTiwari2004/Recap/README.md

 ### 🌟 Key Features

 - **Smart Note Organization**: Automatic categorization by subject and topic
-- **Concept Mapping**: AI-powered linking of related concepts
+- **View Your Notes**: View all your notes in a organized way
-- **Flashcard Generation**: Automatic creation of study cards from your notes
+- **Flashcard Generation**: Automatic creation of study cards from your notes which you can revise later
 - **OCR Integration**: Convert handwritten notes to digital text
 - **Audio Transcription**: Convert lecture recordings to searchable text
-- **Collaborative Learning**: Share and study with peers
+- **Collaborative Learning**: Share and create groups with peers and study
-- **AI-Powered Insights**: Identify knowledge gaps and get personalized recommendations
+- **AI-Powered Insights**: Identify knowledge gaps and get personalized recommendations and resources
 - **Gamified Learning**: Stay motivated with study streaks and interactive quizzes

 ## 🖼️ Screenshots